Robustness to incorrect system models in stochastic control: Continuity and Robustness in the Fully Observed Case

+\begin{remark} As we have discussed in subsection \ref{partially_weak_cont}, a partially observed model can be reduced to a fully observed process where the state process (beliefs) becomes probability measure valued.
+Consider the partially observed models with transition kernels $\mathcal{T}_n$ and $\mathcal{T}$ (with a channel $Q$) and their corresponding fully observed transition kernels $\eta_n$ and $\eta$: following the discussions and techniques in \cite{FeKaZg_19} and \cite{KSY2019scl}, one can show that $\eta_n$ and $\eta$ satisfy the conditions of Theorem \ref{robust_fully} and Theorem \ref{fully_weak_suff_cont} that is $\eta_n(\cdot|z_n,u_n)\to \eta(\cdot|z,u)$ for any $(z_n,u_n)\to (z,u)$ under the following set of assumptions \begin{itemize} \item $\mathcal{T}_n(\cdot|x_n,u_n)\to \mathcal{T}(\cdot|x,u)$ for any $(x_n,u_n)\to (x,u)$, \item $Q(\cdot|x)$ is continuous on total variation in $x$. \end{itemize} We remark that these conditions also agree with the conditions presented for continuity and robustness of the partially observed models (Theorem \ref{weak_cont} and Theorem \ref{weak_robust_kernel}). \end{remark}

-\begin{remark} It can be shown that if we restrict the set of policies to an equicontinuous family of functions, robustness can also be achieved: Under the conditions of Theorem \ref{fully_weak_suff_cont}, in this case, $|J_\beta(\mathcal{T},\gamma_n^*)- J_\beta^*(\mathcal{T})|\to 0$. \end{remark}
+\begin{remark} It can be shown that if we restrict the set of policies to an equicontinuous family of functions, robustness can also be achieved: Under the conditions of Theorem \ref{fully_weak_suff_cont}, in this case, $|J_\beta(\mathcal{T},\gamma_n^*)- J_\beta^*(\mathcal{T})|\to 0$.
+A short proof for this result can be found in Appendix \ref{equ_fully}. \end{remark}